echoWebNerds/VsCode-Python-Extensions/README.md

 <br><br>
-Python-extension-gold-pack is a valuable tool for Python developers that can help them increase productivity and improve code quality.
+Python-extension-silver-pack is a valuable tool for Python developers that can help them increase productivity and improve code quality.
 This Package is available for free in the VS Code Marketplace.

-<h1>💻 Some of the benefits of using Python-extension-gold-pack include:</h1>
+<h1>💻 Some of the benefits of using Python-extension-silver-pack include:</h1>

 <h3> :one: - Increased productivity:</h3> This Package includes a collection of essential and useful extensions that can help developers save time and increase productivity.<br>
 <h3> :two: - Improved code quality: </h3>This Package includes extensions for formatting, linting, and more that can help developers improve the quality of their code.<br>
 <h3> :three: - Compatibility with the latest technologies: </h3>This Package is regularly updated to ensure compatibility with the latest technologies.<br>
-If you are a Python developer, Python-extension-gold-pack is a valuable tool for you.
+If you are a Python developer, Python-extension-silver-pack is a valuable tool for you.
 This Package can help you code faster, easier, and with better quality.